-- 1) By Internet at https://www.proxyvote.com.
+- 1) By Internet at www.proxyvote.com.
 We encourage you to vote this way. - 2) By toll-free telephone (refer to your Proxy Card or Voting Instruction Form for the correct number). - 3) By completing and mailing your Proxy Card or Voting Instruction Form. - 4) By written ballot at the Annual Meeting.

 If the form of Proxy accompanying this Proxy Statement is properly executed using any of the methods described above, the shares represented by the Proxy will be voted at the Annual Meeting of Shareholders and at any adjournment of the meeting.
 Where shareholders specify a choice, the Proxy will be voted as specified.
-If no choice is specified, the shares represented by Proxy will be voted FOR the election of all nominees named in the Proxy; to ratify Ernst & Young LLP as the Company's auditors for the fiscal year ending December 31, 2010; and AGAINST the shareholder proposal requesting that the Board of Directors issue a sustainability report.
+If no choice is specified, the shares represented by Proxy will be voted FOR the election of all nominees named in the Proxy; to ratify Ernst & Young LLP as the Company's auditors for the fiscal year ending December 31, 2010; to approve, on an advisory basis, the compensation of the Company's named executive officers; to approve, on an advisory basis, for future shareholder advisory votes on named executive officer compensation to occur every two years; AGAINST the shareholder proposals requesting that the Board of Directors initiate steps required to declassify the Board of Directors; and ABSTAIN with respect to the shareholder proposal requesting that the Board of Directors take steps to provide that director nominees are elected by a majority vote in non-contested Director elections.
 These proposals are described in this Proxy Statement.
-A Proxy may be revoked prior to its exercise by (1) delivering a written notice of revocation to the Secretary of the Company, (2) delivery of a later-dated Proxy including a telephone or Internet vote, or (3) attending the meeting and voting in person (must provide proof of share ownership as of the record date).
+A Proxy may be revoked prior to its exercise by (1) delivering a written notice of revocation to the Secretary of the Company, and (2) delivery of a later-dated Proxy including a telephone or Internet vote, or (3) attending the meeting and voting in person, as discussed above.